Get started with Visual Studio 2017

 - The Solution explorer shows the files you’re working with.

-- The Properties pane gives additional information and context about various parts of your project.
+- The Properties pane gives additional information and context about selected parts of your project.

 - The Output window displays debugging and error messages, compiler warnings, status messages, and other output.

 You can add additional tool windows by using the View menu at the top.
 For example, the Bookmarks tool window lets you bookmark lines of code for quick access.
-Window layouts in Visual Studio are highly customizeable — you can add additional windows, remove the ones you have open, and move them around to best suit how you work.
+The layout of your tool windows is highly customizable — you can add additional windows, remove the ones you have open, and move them around to best suit how you work.

 At the top of the screen, you’ll see Visual Studio’s menus, which you’ll use to run various commands.
 Here’s a high level overview of the most important ones: